 How Long You Should Leave Your Solar Cover on Your Pool For At One Time

 There is no hard and fast rule for this.
-As a general rule, the longer you keep your solar cover on your pool, the warmer your swimming pool will become.
+Generally, the longer you keep your solar cover on your pool, the warmer your swimming pool will become.
 So if you are looking at warming up your pool, keeping it on as long as possible is a great option.
-Alternatively, if you are simply looking to maintain the pool temperature, leaving it on at night works well.
+Alternatively, leaving it on at night works well if you are simply looking to maintain the pool temperature.

 I have found that many pool owners worry about keeping a solar pool cover on for too long as they erroneously think that this will contribute to algae growth.
 As long as you make sure the chemicals are balanced underneath the cover, there is no need to worry.